jameshughes89/cs102/src/site/topic15.rst

 * Here we're using two methods from the iterator
     * ``hasNext()``, which returns a boolean telling us if there is anything left in the collection
     * ``next()``, which returns the next element in the collection

-* We will discuss iterators further in the next topic
-    * We will also change how we make use of them in our bag implementation too